Blaine Robison, M.A.

 And: Grk. de, conj. having seen: Grk. horaō, aor. part., to perceive physically with the eye, or in an extended sense to experience something or to have extraordinary mental or inward perception.
 The verb implies that Agrippa had been congratulated on his action against Jacob. that: Grk. hoti, conj. that serves as a link between two sets of data, whether (1) defining a demonstrative pronoun; that; (2) introducing a subordinate clause as complementary of a preceding verb; (3) introducing a direct quotation and functioning as quotation marks; or (4) indicating causality with an inferential aspect; for, because, inasmuch as.
 The second usage applies here.

 The majority of Bible versions translate the noun as "Jews," which is misleading, because there were hundreds, if not thousands, of Messianic Jews in the city.
 Luke uses the term for the temple rulers or members of the Sanhedrin who opposed the Messianic movement.
 A few versions recognize this meaning with "Jewish [or Judean] leaders" (EXB, TLB, TLV, TPT, WE).
 These Jewish leaders heartily approved of the administration of Agrippa, but Luke does not explain why the execution of Jacob son of Zebedee should be pleasing to them.
-Perhaps it was because of general animus against the apostles.
-Bruce speculates that the attitude resulted from disapproval of Peter's visit to Cornelius, but considerable time had elapsed since that event.
+The reason was likely related to a general animus the temple ruling council bore against the apostles for their refusal to stop proclaiming Yeshua.
+The rulers still exhibited the character of those Yeshua accused of killing the prophets and stoning those God sent (Matt 23:37).

 he proceeded: Grk. prostithēmi, aor. mid., to put to or to add to, i.e., to join to or gather with.
 Danker notes that Hebrew influence is apparent in the use of this verb followed by a verb in the infinitive, thus signifying that some action or procedure is repeated.
 What Agrippa did to Jacob he purposed to repeat for other Messianic Jewish leaders. also: Grk. kai, conj. that marks a connection or addition.
 Kai has three basic uses: (1) continuative – and, also, even; (2) adversative – and yet, but, however; or (3) intensive – certainly, indeed, in fact, really, verily, yea (DM 250f).
 The first use applies here.
 There are over 50 conjunctions in biblical Greek, but kai is by far the most common in the Besekh.
 See my note on the significance of conjunctions in the Besekh.